linode/apl-docs/docs/services.md

 ### Cluster

-If backend is a Knative service, this will expose a Knative service on a local Istio gateway, so other services can access it at their "$svc.$namespace" host name.
+If backend is a Knative service, this will expose a Knative service on a local Istio gateway, so other services can access it at their `$svc.$namespace` host name.

 :::note Notes